otecco/magento-add-to-cart-matrix/README.md

-# magento-add-to-cart-matrix
+# Magento Add to Cart Matrix

-Magento Add to Cart Matrix
+Display all configurable product colour & size combinations along with available stock and allow for mass adding of products to cart.